Model (art): Training and selection

 In some countries there are figure model guilds that concern themselves with the competence, conduct and reliability of their members.
 An example is the Register of Artists' Models (RAM) in the United Kingdom.
 Some basic training is offered to beginners and membership is by audition – to test competence, not to discriminate on grounds of physical characteristics.
 RAM also acts as an important employment exchange for models and publishes the 'RAM Guidelines', which are widely referred to by models and employers.
 A similar organization in the United States, the Bay Area Models Guild in California, was founded in 1946 by Florence Wysinger Allen.
 Groups also exist in Australia and Sweden.
 These groups may also attempt to establish minimum rates of pay and working conditions, but only rarely have models been sufficiently organized to go on strike.

-Appearance/age/gender
+Diversity of models and students

-Unlike commercial modeling, modeling in an art school classroom is for the purpose of teaching students of art how to draw humans of all physical types, genders, ages, and ethnicity.

-Children are generally excluded from modeling nude for classes.
-The minimum age can vary, but is often 15 to 18.
-Despite being nonsexual in nature, this may be influenced by the age of consent (i.e. at or slightly below).
-Younger children are not good candidates for art modeling since they lack the ability to hold still.
+Unlike commercial modeling, modeling in an art school classroom is for the purpose of teaching students of art how to draw humans of all physical types, genders, ages, and ethnicities.
+The minimum age for life models in the United States is usually 18.
+Younger children are not good candidates for art modeling since they are not able to stay still.